Thales-research-institute/DeepmRNALoc/README.md

 - [BaiduPan](https://pan.baidu.com/s/1_sJ97N2te9CJxlbYz8DzfA), password: gv9y

 ## Usage
-To make our model as user-friendly as possible, a web site called DeepmRNALoc was developed.
+To make our model as user-friendly as possible, a web site called DeepmRNALoc was developed.<br/>
 DeepmRNALoc can be publicly accessed by http://DeepmRNALoc.html.

 You can also run it from the command line